Visualizar seccionesExpandir todo Colapsar todos

 Comments and further specifications on water quality and quantity:

 Floods occur mainly during the rainy seasons in spring and autumn.
 Availability of surface water differs for the three study villages Sari Joy, Jawaz Khana, and Dashti Mirzai.
 Sari Joy has sources and good surface water availability.
-Jawaz Khana has poor water availability as water has to be fetched from a lower-down stream.
-Dashti Mirzai has good water availability - also from an irrigation channel.
+Jawaz Khana has poor water availability as water has to be fetched from a low lying stream.
+Dashti Mirzai has good water availability also from an irrigation channel.

 5.6 Characteristics of land users applying the Technology